redwoodjs/redwood/docs/docs/graphql.md

 }
 ```

-For production or your deploy, make a request wherever your `/graphql` function exists.
+For production, make a request wherever your `/graphql` function exists.

-> Note: These examples use `curl` but you can perform a health check via any HTTP GET request.
+> These examples use `curl` but you can perform a health check via any HTTP GET request.

 #### Perform a Readiness Check

-A readiness check confirms that not only can your GraphQL server accept requests, but is ready to serve **your server's** traffic.
+A readiness check confirms that your GraphQL server can accept requests and serve **your server's** traffic.

-It forwards a request to the health check with a header that must match your `healthCheckId` in order to success.
+It forwards a request to the health check with a header that must match your `healthCheckId` in order to succeed.

-If the `healthCheckId` does not match or or the request fails, then your GraphQL server isn't "ready".
+If the `healthCheckId` doesn't match or the request fails, then your GraphQL server isn't "ready".

 To perform a readiness check, make a HTTP GET request to the `/graphql/readiness` endpoint with the appropriate `healthCheckId` header.

-For local development,
+For local development, you can make a request to the proxy:
-with the proxy using `curl` from the command line:

 ```bash
 curl "http://localhost:8910/.redwood/functions/graphql/readiness" \
      -H 'x-yoga-id: yoga'
 ```

-or by directly invoking the graphql function:
+or directly invoke the graphql function:

 ```bash
 curl "http://localhost:8911/graphql/readiness" \